-STEP 4: To choose an interface to be the default gateway.
-Also, select a preferred WAN interface as the system default IPv6 gateway (from the drop-down box).
+STEP 4: Select a preferred WAN interface as the system default IPv6 gateway (from the drop-down box).

 STEP 5: Select DNS Server Interface from available WAN interfaces OR enter static DNS server IP addresses for the system.
 In ATM mode, if only a single PVC with IPoA or static IPoE protocol is configured, Static DNS server IP addresses must be entered.

-Select the configured WAN interface for IPv6 DNS server information OR enter the static IPv6 DNS server Addresses.
 Note that selecting a WAN interface for IPv6 DNS server will enable DHCPv6 Client on that interface.